Every children’s ministry needs more than a few good men! Here are the top five reasons to recruit male volunteers.

 - Guys provide a different kind of fun to a children’s program.

 - Male volunteers provide positive male role models for kids.

 - Men can help move your ministry forward.

-So how do you get guys on your team?
+So how do you recruit guys on your team?
 Check out these practical, innovative ways to recruit more men to join your kidmin team.

-Jesus enlisted men and women who wouldn’t shrink at anything — not even service in the nursery.
+Jesus enlisted men and women who wouldn’t shrink at anything—not even serving in the nursery.
 Not even coping with a frustrated preschooler.
 Not even facing a firing squad of preteen questions.
 And yet more than 2,000 years after Jesus called those first 12 men to follow him, it’s tough for children’s ministers to convince a sufficient number of men to follow Jesus into children’s ministry.

 How did a faith and a church built upon the foundations of Jesus’ strong leadership, bold actions, and acute interest in children come to have an apparent shortage of men willing to step up and volunteer to serve in children’s ministry?